atharvdange618/Deepseek-AI-With-OpenRouter/README.md

 # DeepSeek AI with OpenRouter

 DeepSeek AI with OpenRouter is a modern, streamlined web application that enables you to interact with the DeepSeek AI model through the OpenRouter API.
-Built with React and Vite, this project offers real-time AI responses in a sleek, responsive UI that leverages Markdown for rich content display.
+Built with React and Vite + Typescript, this project offers real-time AI responses in a sleek, responsive UI that leverages Markdown for rich content display.

 ![UI Design of the project](./src/assets/deepseek-ai-with-openrouter.png "UI Design of the project")